theochavannes/home-insurance/README.md

 ### Step 1: Create a virtual environment (optional)
-Please create a virtual environment on which you will work with this library.
+Please create a virtual environment on which you will work with this package.

 This can be done this way (in the command prompt):

 `conda create --name myenv`

-You do not need to create a virtual environment, but it is best practice since the library has some packages requirements (some specified version of scikit learn etc.).
-If you do not use a virtual environment, it will replace your version of your libraries by the one specified in requirements.txt.
+You do not need to create a virtual environment, but it is best practice since the package has some packages requirements (some specified version of scikit learn etc.).
+If you do not use a virtual environment, it will replace your version of your packages by the one specified in requirements.txt.

 ### Step 2: Activate your virtual environment (optional)
 In the command prompt:

 `activate myenv`

-### Step 3: Install the library.
+### Step 3: Install the package.
 Go in the folder of the project (containing "setup.py").
 Then run the following (in the command prompt):

 `pip install -e .`

-This will install the library home-insurance and all the required libraries (in requirements.txt)
+This will install the package home-insurance and all the required packages (in requirements.txt)
 If you work on an OSX system, virtual envs and matplotlib may failed to work together.
 More information about how to use matplotlib in an OSX system and a virtual